 We shall also use a \emph{typed} syntax of \TINYSOL{}, where local variables are now declared as

 where $B$ is the type of the value of the expression $e$.
-Likewise, we add annotated type names $I_s$ to contract declarations thus:
+Likewise, we add annotated type names $I_s$ to contract declarations:

 where $I$ is a declared type name.
-Note that the security level is given on the \emph{contract}, rather than on the interface.
-This is intentional, since multiple contracts may implement the same interface but nevertheless be categorised into different security levels.
-For the sake of simplicity, we shall omit the explicit definition of interfaces in the code and merely assume that an interface declaration $\Gamma_I$ with an associated name $I$ is provided for each contract.
+Note that the security level is given on the \emph{contract}, rather than on the interface declaration.
+This is intentional since multiple contracts may implement the same interface, but nevertheless be categorised into different security levels.